My Sweeten Story: A Loft-like Garage in LA Brightens Up

 Knowing we would renovate the garage, we’d agreed it would have to be phase two.
 We made the first round of renovations out of sheer necessity after buying the house with a long list of structural and systemic issues.
 The experience of trying to line up dependable contractors had been stressful—even getting quotes.
 We’d hired the one contractor we could pin down.
 It was that experience that prompted us to work with Sweeten this time around.

 We renovated the garage when we did because we planned to sell the house.
 But working from home during Covid made us realize that room to spread out would benefit us while we still lived there.
-We posted our project and waited to see what contractors we’d match with.
+We posted our project and waited to see which contractors were interested in taking on a garage remodel in Los Angeles.

 Inspecting the garage’s structure